Home » Water Softening » Water Softener Guides » Where to Discharge Water Softener Backwash with Ease

 Subsurface Discharge

-Make sure there’s adequate distance between the well and discharge point.
+Make sure there’s adequate distance between the well and the discharge point.
 In most areas, you will be permitted to drain your backwash into a water well of 100 feet or more.

 Conclusion